xu-lisa/stat-praktikum-protein-intake-mv/README.md

 discharge of ICU patients in the hospital was studied.
 For more information please take a look at the following repository by Dr. Andreas Bender: [analysis-protein-intake-2021](https://github.com/adibender/analysis-protein-intake-2021.git)

-For more detailed information about our project and the results take a look at our report:  <br/>
-*Einfluss der Proteinzufuhr auf die Dauer der invasiven Beatmungspflichtigkeit.pdf*

 ## Overview